RedisTimeSeries/RedisTimeSeries/docs/commands.md

    Adding this flag will keep data in an uncompressed form.
 Compression not only saves memory but usually improve performance due to lower number of memory accesses.
  * CHUNK_SIZE - amount of memory, in bytes, allocated for data.
 Default: 4000.
- * DUPLICATE_POLICY - configure what to do on duplicate sample, possible values: BLOCK, FIRST, LAST.
+ * DUPLICATE_POLICY - configure what to do on duplicate sample, possible values: BLOCK, FIRST, LAST, MIN, MAX.
    When this is not set, the server-wide default will be used.
  * labels - Set of label-value pairs that represent metadata labels of the key